smokeyfro/website/content/work/savvygarden.md

 ---
 title: SavvyGarden
 slug: savvygarden
-excerpt: SavvyGarden started as a weekend project to build a comprehensive database of companion plants that I could use to plan our food production efforts on the farm.
+description: SavvyGarden started as a weekend project to build a comprehensive database of companion plants that I could use to plan our food production efforts on the farm.
 type: Nuxt
 company: Internal
 contact: NA